 Get active.
-Look for group activities that center around your child's interests, whether that's art, video games, or sports.
-Instead of signing them up for what you think is best, let your child take part in the decision, too.
-Programs designed with ADHD kids in mind are especially helpful with social issues.
+Look for hobbies that center around your child's interests, whether that's art, video games, or sports.
+Instead of signing him up for what you think is best, let him help make the decision.
+Look for programs in your area that are planned with ADHD kids in mind.

 Practice.
-Counselors and therapists offer social-skill programs, which help children with ADHD learn how to get along with other kids.
-Then you can practice the same steps at home, and reward your child for getting them right.
+Counselors and therapists offer social-skill programs to help children with ADHD learn how to get along with other kids.
+Consider having your child try one.
+Afterward, you can practice the steps at home, and reward your little one when she gets them right.

 Have a Backup Plan

-Talk to the school's guidance counselor and your child's teacher, as well.
-Ask for progress reports about how your child is doing.
-Work with the counselor and teachers to help resolve any conflicts and improve friendships.
+Talk to the school guidance counselor and your child's teachers.
+Ask how she’s doing in classes.
+And work with the counselor and teachers to help clear up any conflicts that could get in the way of friendships.

-Since kids with ADHD can be a target for bullying, be prepared.
-Talk with your child about what to do if they get teased or picked on at school.
-Make sure they know it's OK to tell you when they are bullied, so you can alert school administrators.
+Kids with ADHD can be targets for bullying, too, so be prepared.
+Talk with your child about what to do if he gets teased or picked on at school.
+Make sure he knows it's OK to tell you if he’s bullied.

-While you want to encourage friendships, don't go overboard.
-Remember that your child doesn't need to be part of the most popular group at school.
-Just one close friend can keep them from feeling lonely and left out.
+And remember, while you want to encourage friendships, don't go overboard.
+Your child doesn't need to be part of the most popular group at school or have lots of friends.
+One or two close friendships may be all he needs.